What Is The Top 5 Percent Income In The UK 2026?

 One thing that often sets apart the top percentiles and the “regular” people is the ability to live and thrive simply off the dividends of investments and other forms of passive income and wealth.

-Many of the richest people in the UK and abroad aren’t rich because of personal effort.
+Many of the richest people in the UK and abroad aren’t wealthy because of their own efforts.

 They’re rich because of luck, being in the right place at the right time with the right connections to the right people, and, most importantly, because they have enough generational wealth to insulate them from their failures and allow them to pick up and keep going.

 There are ways to build generational wealth.
-Primarily, of course, it revolves around spending less than you earn, saving money over time, reinvesting not just in yourself but your wealth, and investing in your family.
+Of course, it revolves primarily around spending less than you earn, saving money over time, reinvesting not just in yourself but also in your wealth, and investing in your family.

 Because, as the name implies, generational wealth is generational.
 You aren’t the one who will benefit from it.